What we know about the Syria strikes

 In announcing the strikes Friday, Trump said he had ordered "precision strikes on targets associated with the chemical weapon capabilities" of the Syrian regime.

-General Joseph Dunford, chairman of the Joint Chiefs of Staff, told reporters three sites were targeted:
+Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, told reporters three sites were targeted:

 - A scientific research center in Damascus.